Chimtji/tiler/README.md

 ## 🏗️ Building method

 This app was vibe coded as a simple personal local utility with the Claude Fable model.
-It does not communicate with any external services, does save any credentials and has been reviewed thoroughly for security risks.
+It does not communicate with any external services or save any credentials.
+It has been reviewed thoroughly for security risks.
 To make the app work, it ofcourse needs to access your monitor.

 ## ⚡️ How it works